gfawcettpq/gettinghitched/content/home/accomodations.md

 image: "hotel_bed.jpg"
 weight: 4
 ---
-We have booked a discounted block of rooms for our out of town friends and family.
+We have booked a discounted block of rooms for both Friday, April 26th and Saturday, April 27th for our out of town friends and family.
 Please contact the hotel no later than March 27th and let them know you are attending the Fawcett - Sullivan wedding.\
 \
 #### Comfort Inn
 2955 Dougall Ave\